 Why We Like Humility

 “Hubris” is another word for “pride.”
 It’s thinking so highly of yourself that you hardly have thoughts for anything else.
 It’s an ego so excessive that it can barely fit in a single human body.
 As they say, pride comes before a fall, and the appearance of “hubris” likewise foreshadows a serious downfall.
-After all, anyone who’s too big for his own skin is bound to pop at some point.
+After all, anyone too big for his own skin will probably pop at some point.

 Humans can only hold so much.
 It doesn’t matter what you think: we’re not bottomless pits, and we will always bump up against our own limitations at some point.
 I mean, your stomach can only hold so many pies, and your brain can only hold so many facts.
 So anyone who thinks they can eat all of the world’s pies or remember all of the world’s knowledge is kidding themselves.